Safe and Caring School Communities

 - develop multi-disciplinary (multi-agency) community protocols for violence threat or risk assessment

-- work together to better understand issues such as bullying, intimidation, harassment, discrimination, racism, sexism and homophobia, and other harmful behaviours and to learn new skills to respond effectively to them
+- work together to better understand issues such as bullying, intimidation, harassment, discrimination, racism, sexism and homophobia, and other worrisome behaviours and to learn new skills to respond effectively to them

 - respond consistently to incidents in a fair and reasoned manner, using interventions that repair harm, strengthen relationships and restore a sense of belonging

-- participate in the development of policies, procedures and practices that promote school safety
+- participate in the development of policies, procedures and practices that promote school safety, including all hazards emergency preparedness

 - engage in continuous learning and professional development to foster safe school communities and address emerging safety concerns